-There a number of blog sites which parents of children with disabilities and adults write about the impact of changing their children and members of their families on wet tiled floors and car boots.
+There are a number of blog sites in which parents of children with disabilities and adults write about the impact of changing their children and members of their families on wet tiled floors and car boots.

 “This situation gives us a feeling of increasing worthlessness, social exclusion and inability to participate in everyday activities that others take for granted”.
 Alison Beevers, Retford Changing Places Campaign.

 Families can become champions of your organisations by inclusive practice.